richardmukechiwa/NLP-Sentiment-Analysis/README.md

 **- Service Issues:** The mention of "angry" and "complaints" indicates customer dissatisfaction with response times or customer service quality.

 ### 7. Challenges

-- One of the challenges I faced during this analysis was extracting actionable insights from extremely short reviews, where sentiment might not always be clear.
+- the challenges I faced during this analysis were extracting actionable insights from extremely short reviews, where sentiment might not always be clear.

 - separating where a client gave both negative and positive reviews.